 Sleep is induced in part by the process of your body cooling down; that's why we don't sleep too well when the weather's hot and muggy.
 When you take a shower before bed, you activate your body's thermostat, causing you to fall asleep faster.
 Better sleep means lower levels of the stress hormone cortisol—which also happens to be a fat-storage hormone.
 (Cooling down also helps stimulate brown fat, a kind of fat found at the back of the neck that helps your body burn more calories—up to 275 in three hours, in fact!)

 Cook up some quick oats, the toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.
 Together these ingredients work with the happy bacteria in your colon to produce butyrate, a fatty acid your body needs.
-Higher levels of butyrate reduce inflammation in your body, and help reduce insulin resistance as well.
-Less inflammation means less bloating and a slimmer you.
+Higher levels of butyrate reduce inflammation in your body and help reduce insulin resistance as well.
+Less inflammation means less bloating and a flat stomach.

 No, not the pink things that hold your teeth in place.
 Your sugarless gum may be causing your belly to swell.
 Studies show that sorbitol, a sugar alcohol used in most sugarless gums, takes a relatively long time to digest, and undigested sorbitol in your small intestine acts as a hothouse for the fermentation of bacteria, causing bloating and flatulence.
 Additionally, each chomp sends a signal to your brain, triggering hunger hormones.
 Stick to just a few pieces a day, or try a product like Simply Gum, which is made with only 6 ingredients, none of them artificial.